conor-99/HackTrinity19Writeups/README.md

 Topic(s) | Points | Difficulty (in my opinion)
 ---------|--------|-----------
-`networking` | `120` | Easy (although setting up can be tricky)
+`networking` | `120` | Medium

 #### Challenge

-> Each challenge has a dedicated OpenVPN server ... (instructions for setting up OpenVPN, etc) ... that challenge will be destroyed (and re-created next time you connect).
+	Each challenge has a dedicated OpenVPN server ... (instructions for setting up OpenVPN, etc) ... that challenge will be destroyed (and re-created next time you connect).

-> Once you're all set up, this challenge should be fairly easy: you should be able to nmap your allocated subnet to find a web server hosting the flag.
+	Once you're all set up, this challenge should be fairly easy: you should be able to nmap your allocated subnet to find a web server hosting the flag.

 #### Solution